zhliau/fika-spt-server-docker/README.md

 # 🪄 Features
 - 📦 Prepackaged images versioned by SPT version e.g. `fika-spt-server-docker:4.0.13` for SPT `4.0.13`.
 Images are hosted in ghcr and come prebuilt with a working SPT server binary, and the latest compatible Fika servermod is downloaded and installed on container startup if enabled.
+- 🏗️ **Multi-architecture support**: Native builds for both AMD64 and ARM64 (Raspberry Pi, Apple Silicon, etc.)
+- 🤖 **Automated version tracking**: Automatically detects and updates to the latest SPT and Fika versions
 - ♻️ Reuse an existing installation of SPT!
 Just mount your existing SPT server folder
 - 💾 Automatic profile backups by default!
 Profiles are copied to a backup folder every day at 00:00 UTC
 - 🔒 Configurable running user and ownership of server files.
 Control file ownership from the host, or let the container set ownership and permissions to ease permissions issues.